 5. Let others make their own choices

+Take off the invisible hats and let your partner and other family members make their own choices.
 You would feel hurt when you realize that “you aren’t needed anymore”, but this is exactly what is required.
-You need to step out of the enmeshed relationships and establish boundaries clearly.
-So instead of compulsively trying to fix things for others or making choices for them, allow them to make their own choices.
+You need to step out of the enmeshed relationships and establish boundaries.
+Instead of compulsively trying to fix things for others or making choices for them, allow them to make their own choices.
+This is absolutely imperative for breaking the cycle of codependency.

 6. Ask for help

 Asking for help should be easy, isn’t it?
 Well, ask someone who displays codependent behaviors and they would tell you how their vocal cords get twisted and stomachs churn if they ever need to seek help.
-People with codependent tendencies are already shadowed by their own sense of worthlessness.
+People with codependent tendencies are already shadowed by their sense of worthlessness.
 If they are in a situation where they need help, they feel that all their fears have come true, and they are now exposed.

 7. Establish healthy boundaries

-Codependent people often suffer from abuse because they are not able to set firm and healthy boundaries and let people intrude into their space time and again.
-Because they tend to be neither assertive nor confident, people with codependent tendencies are not able to set limits for others.
-So, establishing healthy boundaries with your partner is an important step to healing from codependency.
+Codependent people often suffer from abuse because they are not able to set firm and healthy boundaries and let people intrude into their space time and again because they tend to be neither assertive nor confident.
+So, establishing healthy boundaries with your partner is important for overcoming codependency.
+Set boundaries for a healthy relationship in a calm state of mind.
+And remember,

-• Don’t be apologetic or over-rationalize when setting boundaries
+- Don’t be apologetic or over-rationalize when setting boundaries

-• Even if your partner doesn’t approve of it, do it anyway
+- Even if your partner doesn’t approve of it, do it anyway

-• Ensure that there is no ambiguity or soft ends in your boundaries
+- Ensure that there is no ambiguity or soft ends in your boundaries

-• Make sure to not overstep yourself and confuse others
+- Make sure to not overstep yourself and confuse others

-• Make it about your partner too.
+- Make it about your partner too.
 While setting boundaries for yourself, you need to talk them into setting their own too

 There are no important or insignificant boundaries, only healthy and unhealthy ones.
-For example, if you want to set a boundary that you wouldn’t lie to your family members or your partners’ family about their drinking habits, be clear about it.
+For example, if you want to set a boundary that you wouldn’t lie to your family members or your partner’s family about their drinking habits, be clear about it.
 Tell them that you wouldn’t fall into the guilt trap anymore and wouldn’t cover for them.

 Related Reading: 10 Biggest Priorities In A Relationship